rsbivand/ECS530_h22/docs/index.md

 theme: united
 ---

+### Course information (2 October)

+An introduction to materials for topic IIa is online at: https://rsbivand.github.io/ECS530_h22/ECS530_22_IIa.html.

 ### Updated course information (12 September)

 Both this guide and introductions to materials will evolve over time.
 While working on the "flipped" modules, I realised that II would be too full, so I suggest splitting II into IIa spatial autocorrelation and IIb spatial regression.
 It remains the case that representation and visualization are both large topics, but they are better supported in the available materials.